Mesh Refinement¶

 See the Gridding section of the AMReX documentation for details of how individual grids are created.

-For static refinement, we control the placement of grids by specifying the low and high extents (in physical space) of each box in the lateral directions.
-ERF enforces that all refinement spans the entire vertical direction.
+For static refinement, we can control the placement of grids by specifying the low and high extents (in physical space or index space) of each box.

 amr.max_level = 1